Baking powder: Experimentation

 Between the publication of American Cookery in 1796, and the mid-1800s, cooks experimented with a variety of acids, alkalis, and mineral salts as possible chemical leaveners.
 Many were already available in households as medicinal, cleaning or solvent products.
 Smelling salts, hartshorn, and sal volatile were all ammonia inhalants, containing forms of ammonium carbonate.
 The term "saleratus" was applied confusingly to both potassium bicarbonate and to sodium bicarbonate (NaHCO_{3}, what we now call baking soda).
 Baking soda and cream of tartar were relatively new ingredients for cooks: Soda may have been introduced to American cooking by female Irish immigrants who found work as kitchen help.
 Cream of tartar, also known as tartaric acid or potassium bitartrate, was a by-product of wine-making and had to be imported from France and Italy.

 In 1846, the first edition of Catherine Beecher's cookbook Domestic Recipe Book (1846) included a recipe for an early prototype of baking powder biscuits that used both baking soda and cream of tartar.

-Several recipes in the compilation cookbook Practical American Cookery (1855) used baking soda and cream of tartar to form new types of dough.
+Several recipes in the cookbook compiled by Elizabeth Hall Practical American Cookery (1856) used baking soda and cream of tartar to form new types of dough.
 There were recipes for a "crust" similar to modern dumplings or cobbler, several for cakes, and one for "soda doughnuts".
 When the third edition of Miss Beecher's Domestic Receipt Book appeared in 1858, it included 8 types of leaveners, only two of which could be made at home.

 Baking soda and cream of tartar were sold by chemists rather than in grocery stores.
 Pharmacists purchased the materials in bulk and then dispensed them individually in small amounts in paper packaging.
 At least one contributor to Practical American Cookery provided instructions on how to handle baking soda and cream of tartar.
 Even with instructions, early leaveners could be difficult to obtain, awkward to store, unstandardized, and unpredictable to use.

 The chemical leavening effects were accomplished by the activating of a base such as baking soda in the presence of liquid(s) and an acid such as sour milk, vinegar, lemon juice, or cream of tartar.
 Because these acidulants react with baking soda quickly, retention of gas bubbles was dependent on batter viscosity.
 It was critical for the batter to be baked quickly, before the gas escaped.
 The next step, the development of baking powder, created a system where the gas-producing reactions could be delayed until needed.